philc/vimium/CONTRIBUTING.md

 install Vimium from source:

  1. Install [Coffeescript v1](http://coffeescript.org/#installation) (`npm install --global coffeescript@~1`).
- 1. Run `cake build` from within your vimium directory.
+ 1. Run `./make.js build` from within your vimium directory.
 Any coffeescript files you change will now be automatically compiled to Javascript.

 **On Chrome/Chromium:**